ONSdigital/dp-find-insights-poc-api/inttests/README.md

 ### - make test & make testv

 Runs test and verbose (-v) test.
+For development work, both have variants to run integration tests against locally-running API server: `make test-local` and `make testv-local`.
+These assume the API is available at `http://localhost:25252`.

 ### - make testvv

 This is a very verbose test and will display coloured diffs for failures.
 This might be of some use in trying to debug failures with small diffs although the output is often too long.
+As above, a local version variant is available for development work, `make testvv-local`, assuming the API is available at `http://localhost:25252`.
 ### - make bench